rudrajyotidas/Toy-Quadruped/Leg_Driver/README.md

 ## Joint Space

-The next plot shows the joint space of the leg, in other words, the values that $\alpha$ and $\beta$
+The next plot shows the joint space of the leg, in other words, the values that $\alpha$ and $\beta$ in the geometry

 ![Joint Space](JointSpace.png)